 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Ohio has two levels of licensing: Licensed Professional Counselor (LPC) and a Licensed Professional Clinical Counselor (LPCC).
 Review the Ohio Counselor, Social Worker and Marriage and Family Therapist Board website for links and resources.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) degree at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Professional Counselor (LPC) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Note: Students enrolled in a practicum or internship in Ohio prior to receiving their degree may be eligible to apply for Counselor Trainee (CT) status.
 Visit CT License Instructions for information.